What Is Alopecia?

 Commonly Prescribed Treatment

 The most common form of treatment is the use of corticosteroids, powerful anti-inflammatory drugs that can suppress the immune system.
-These are mostly commonly administered through local injections, topical ointment application, or orally.
-Other medications that can be prescribed that either promote hair growth or affect the immune system include Minoxidil, Anthralin, and two topically applied ointments, SADBE, and DPCP.
+These are most commonly administered through local injections, topical ointment application, or orally.
+Other medications that can be prescribed that either promote hair growth or affect the immune system, and there are two topically applied ointments available.
 Although some of these may help with the re-growth of hair, they cannot prevent the formation of new bald patches.

 How Can Low Level Laser Therapy Help?